 White Out Cancer

-Established by the Cancer Research Institute, #WhiteOutCancer Day is a day-long fundraising and awareness event on June 12, 2015, where individuals wear white in support of Cancer Immunotherapy Month™.
+Established by the Cancer Research Institute, #WhiteOutCancer Day is a day-long fundraising and awareness event, where individuals wear white in support of Cancer Immunotherapy Month™.

 Immunotherapy has the potential to help patients with almost any type of cancer.
 White, therefore, stands for all the cancer awareness ribbon colors combined.
 White also stands for support for scientists and clinicians in their white coats who work every day to discover new treatments and bring them to patients.
 White also represents the immune system itself (“white blood cells”).
 Ultimately, white represents new hope and new beginnings for patients for whom conventional cancer treatments aren’t enough.